The Structure of Croquet England

 The Board has responsibility for the management of the affairs of the Organisation and may, for that purpose, exercise all the powers of the CIO.
 The Trustees are governed by Standing Orders.
 The Board sets the overall strategy of Croquet England; has responsibility for policy and appoints the Executive.

-- 6 Members elected under specified rules by the Individual Members of the CIO to represent the Individual Subscribers and the Affiliated Clubs and Federations in their regional constituency.
+- 6 Trustees elected under specified rules by the Individual Members of the CIO to represent the Individual Subscribers and the Affiliated Clubs and Federations in their regional constituency.

-- Up to 5 Members appointed by the elected members to improve the diversity and expertise of the Board as required.
+- Up to 5 Members appointed by the other Trustees to improve the diversity and expertise of the Board as required.

 - The Board's meetings are attended by the Officers of Croquet England